keptn/keptn.github.io/CONTRIBUTING.md

    ```

    Use vi commands to add a description of the PR (should be 80 characters or less) to the commit.
 This will be displayed as the title of the PR in listings.
-You can add multiple lines explaining the PR here but, in general, it is better to only supply the PR title here; you can add more information and edit the PR title when you create the PR on the github UI page.
+You can add multiple lines explaining the PR here but, in general, it is better to only supply the PR title here; you can add more information and edit the PR title when you create the PR on the GitHub UI page.

 5. Push your branch to github:
    - If you cloned your fork to use SSH, the command is: